-Explain that perhaps that the trick is too hard to follow because you still have too many cards.
-With an overhand grip that obscures the front of the packet, lift the face-up ace and place it on top of the face-up deck, to your right.
+Explain that perhaps the trick is too hard to follow because you still have too many cards.
+With an overhand grip that obscures the front of the packet, lift the face-up ace, and place it on top of the face-up deck, to your right.
+(You'll want to use an overhand grip to remove the cards so you'll be able to hide a double when you remove the four, later.)

 Using a buckle or push-off, do a multiple lift of all the cards above the bottom one.
 (Position check: Two of Hearts face up.
 Nine of Spades face down.
-The four and three follow face up.
+The four and three follow, face up.
 Five of Hearts face down.)